President Trump Has Pardoned Controversial Former Arizona Sheriff Joe Arpaio

 In 1992, the problems facing his community pulled Arpaio out of retirement to return to law enforcement.
 He ran and won a campaign to become Sheriff of Maricopa County.
 Throughout his time as Sheriff, Arpaio continued his life’s work of protecting the public from the scourges of crime and illegal immigration.
 Sheriff Joe Arpaio is now eighty-five years old, and after more than fifty years of admirable service to our Nation, he is worthy candidate for a Presidential pardon.

+Thomas A. Saenz, president and general counsel for the Mexican American Legal Defense Educational Fund, also blasted the president's decision, and called the Friday night announcement of the pardon an attempt to bury news of the decision.

+"In a craven and gratuitous abuse of presidential power, Donald Trump issued a Friday-night pardon to an adjudicated discriminator and disgraced former sheriff," Saenz said in a statement.
+"He waited until Friday night, traditionally the night politicians bury their most embarrassing revelations to avoid weekday attention in the news."

-Trump's decision, while sure to be controversial, is not surprising: the president has repeatedly signaled his intention to pardon the Arizona sheriff.
+Trump's decision, while sure to be controversial, is not surprising: The president has repeatedly signaled his intention to pardon the Arizona sheriff.

 "Was Sheriff Joe convicted for doing his job?"
 Trump asked a crowd of boisterous supporters at a Phoenix rally on Aug.
 23. "He should have had a jury, but I'll make a prediction: I think he's going to be just fine.
 I'm not going to do it tonight because I don't want to cause any controversy … but he should feel fine."